 1/3 cup (80ml) olive oil

 Kosher salt, to taste

 Freshly ground black pepper, to taste

 Carefully pat fillets dry with paper towels.
 Brush fillets liberally with oil and season with salt and pepper.

 Light 1 chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and spread coals evenly over entire surface of coal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Clean and oil grilling grate.
 Place fish on grill and cook until bottoms of fillets begin to turn opaque and a spatula can be slid under fish with little resistance, about 5 minutes.
 Flip fish and cook until it can be flaked with a fork and is opaque almost all the way through, or until it registers between 130 and 135°F (54 and 57°C) on an instant-read thermometer inserted in middle of fillet, 3 to 5 minutes more.
 Transfer fish to a platter, let rest for 5 minutes, then serve with lemon halves.

 Grill, instant-read thermometer (optional)

 |Nutrition Facts (per serving)|